mastermarkus/lovelyecs/README.md

 ### Components
 Component is just variable with value that's part of entity.
-You are free to create any components with any name and value you like. ***lovely-ecs*** also allows you to group components together and create prefabs.
+You are free to create any components with any name and value you like. ***lovelyecs*** also allows you to group components together and create prefabs.
 Example components: Position, Velocity, Health etc...

 ### World